diegueins680/trader/README.md

 - Requests must include a data source: `data` (CSV path) or `binanceSymbol`.
 - `method` is `"11"`/`"both"` (direction-agreement gated), `"10"`/`"kalman"` (Kalman only), `"01"`/`"lstm"` (LSTM only), or `"blend"` (weighted average; see `--blend-weight`).
 - `positioning` is `"long-flat"` (default, alias `"long-only"`/`"long"`) or `"long-short"` (shorts require futures when placing orders or running the live bot).
-- Hedge-mode long+short futures positions for the same symbol must be flattened to one side before bot start/adoption.
+- Hedge-mode long+short futures positions for the same symbol must be flattened to one side before bot start/adoption or futures trade requests.

 Deploy to AWS
 -------------